2i2c-org/team-compass/projects/managed-hubs/incidents/after-incident.md

 ### Steps
 We use [PagerDuty's postmortem feature](https://support.pagerduty.com/docs/postmortems) to create the Incident Report.
-This lets us use notes, status updates from pagerduty as well as messages from Slack easily in the incident report!
+This lets us use notes, status updates from PagerDuty as well as messages from Slack easily in the incident report!

 1. **Open the incident** in the PagerDuty web interface, and click the `New Postmortem Report` button on top.
    - `Owner of the Review Process` should be set to the person writing the incident report.